 We believe that this approach informs the ambitions of our Partnership - to work in an open and transparent way with our communities, patients, public, carers, staff, stakeholders, and our partners.
 We will do this by building on existing mature relationships and our strong track record of collaboration.

 This framework sets out the Partnership’s approach, how we work and our mechanisms to ensure involvement provides assurance that we are putting the people of West Yorkshire at the heart of everything we do.
 This framework will be implemented in line with the Partnership’s Communications and Involvement Plan.
 The overarching responsibility for approval and monitoring of this framework is the Partnership Board as advised by the Partnership System Leaders Executive Group.
-It should be noted that as a result of the White Paper - 'Integrating care: Next steps to building strong and effective integrated care systems across England', new legislation is expected in July 2022 that may therefore necessitate updating this framework again.
-However, guidance has been taken into account in the hope that this is in line with future national plans.
+It should be noted that as a result of the White Paper - 'Integrating care: Next steps to building strong and effective integrated care systems across England', new legislation in July 2022 is also included in the updated version of this framework.